aarenson/PHPCap/docs-md/DeveloperGuide.md

 ### Automated Tests

 PHPCap uses PHPUnit for running automated tests.
 PHPUnit should get installed as a dependency for your PHPCap project when you run the "composer install" command.
+PHPCap has the following types of automated tests:
+1. __unit tests__
+    * in directory __tests/unit__
+    * don't require a REDCap instance to run
+2. __integration tests__
+    * in directory __tests/integration__
+    * require a REDCap instance to run
+    * require setup and configuration to run

 You can test your PHPUnit installation by running the following in the root PHPCap directory, which will run the unit tests for PHPCap:

 	    ./vendor/bin/phpunit --testsuite unit

-The unit tests for PHPCap do not require a REDCap account or REDCap project setup using your account (as the integration tests do).
 If the above command succeeds, you should see an "OK" message with the number of tests and assertions that were run, and you should see no errors of failures.

 To run _all_ the automated tests (the unit tests as well as the integration tests), setup steps needs to be completed.
+Some of the integration tests are considered optional.
+If you don't do the setup steps for these optional tests, they will not be run.
+But if you don't do the setup steps for the non-optional integration tests, phpunit will fail when you try to run them.

 #### Setup for Non-Optional Integration Tests
 Running all the automated tests, or all the integration tests, will fail unless the